RafatKhandaker/Protyo.Email.Service/README.md

 The email listing will integrate with an ML Operations infrastructure design solution in AWS, Utilizing Hermes 2 Pro Function-Calling Action model;
 Which will create a Criteria Match case system with LLMs in order to match subscribed Users to a Tiered Level Government Grant Program.

-This Open Source application will not run without a Security folder within the Protyo.EmailService/Security
+This Open Source application will not run without a Security folder: Protyo.EmailService/Security
 with the added files: service-credentials.json file created from a Google API Service Account

 ![image](https://github.com/RafatKhandaker/Protyo.Email.Service/assets/19369242/f6e10c51-1877-4623-8e87-bf4953875c2b)